This article has been updated to include new information as of 20 January 2022.

 - Grouping links into different campaigns (utm_content) can help you during A/B testing.
 If you have the same link but you want to know if which anchor text your audience will most likely click, you can use UTM parameters to differentiate where your traffic is coming from – and consequentially find out which text best resounds with your market.

-If you don’t want to use UTM tracking codes – and that’s totally fine – the link you distribute to social media or your Google My Business listing can end up being referral or direct traffic and you won’t know where that came from.
+If you don’t want to use UTM tracking codes – and that’s totally fine – the link you distribute to social media or your Google Business Profile can end up being referral or direct traffic and you won’t know where that came from.
 In a sense, without these parameters, you’re in the dark.
 So it’s best to add these sections to shed some light on where everyone’s coming from and which channels you want to focus or improve on.

 Benefits aside for now, let’s look at the parts or sections of a single UTM code.